After marpe PLACEMENT Care Guide

 You’ve just had your Miniscrew-Assisted Rapid Palatal Expansion (MARPE)/MSE II appliance inserted.
 This guide will help you know what to expect, how to care for it, and when to reach out if something isn’t right.

-• Mild discomfort, soreness or pressure in the palate or around the screws is normal for 3-5 days.
+• Mild soreness or pressure in the palate or around the screws for 3–5 days.

-• Swelling of gums or slight irritation near miniscrew sites.
+• Slight gum swelling or irritation near the miniscrew sites.

-• More saliva than usual and possibly speech sounding a bit different.
+• More saliva than usual and possibly slight changes in speech.

-• Sensation of tightness or fullness as the palate begins to expand.
+• A feeling of tightness or fullness in the palate as expansion begins.

-• Take painkillers as prescribed (e.g., ibuprofen or acetaminophen) if there’s discomfort.
+• Take painkillers as prescribed (e.g., ibuprofen or acetaminophen).

-• Gargle with cold water or rinse mouth with lukewarm salt water.
+• Gargle with cold water or rinse gently with lukewarm salt water for relief.

 •